centrical/paradax/README.md

 paradax
 =======

 Fast food for search engines!
+See the demo at http://www.paradax.com/

 What is it
 ----------